A Basin-Selection Perspective on Grokking via Singular Learning Theory: From Lazy to Feature Learning

 \subsection{Early-stage approximations: NTK and lazy learning}

-Early in training, the neural network can be approximated by models with fixed representations.
-Recent work on grokking theories describe an initial \emph{kernel regime} (or ``lazy'' dynamics) that can fit training data while failing to identify the structured generalising solution~\cite{kumar2023grokking,mohamadi2024you,lyu2023dichotomy}.
-Two standard ways of formalising this fixed-representation picture are:

-\begin{enumerate} \item \textbf{NTK regime (linearisation in parameters):} if $\|\theta_t-\theta_0\|$ is small, then $f_{\theta_t}$ is well-approximated by its first-order Taylor expansion around initialisation~\cite{NTK_jacot}.
-This yields a kernel/linear model whose LLC can be expressed in terms of the rank of a Fisher-type matrix. \item \textbf{Tian's lazy regime (top-layer fitting / memorisation):} under the initialisation and scaling conditions in~\cite{tian2025provablescalinglawsfeature}, an extended Stage-I phase can occur where $V$ fits quickly while $W$ changes negligibly.
-In this case $F=\sigma(XW)$ is treated as fixed random features and $V$ converges to a centered ridge solution. \end{enumerate}
+Early in training, the neural network can be approximated by two fixed-representation models.
+First, the Neural Tangent Kernel (NTK) approximation (linearisation in parameters) holds when $\|\theta_t-\theta_0\|$ is small and hence $f_{\theta_t}$ is well-approximated by its first-order Taylor expansion around initialisation~\citep{NTK_jacot}.
+Second, the Lazy Regime described in~\citet{tian2025provablescalinglawsfeature} is an extended Stage-I phase which occurs where $V$ fits quickly while $W$ changes negligibly.
+In this case, $F=\sigma(XW)$ is treated as fixed random features and $V$ converges to a centred ridge solution.
+In this section, we present LLC results under each regime.